dxw/playbook/src/staff-handbook/onboarding.md

 * Helper welcome chat
 * Half-day of self-led training (including any help with software)
 * Employee led tasks from your Trello

+## Your calendar, documents and email

+We use Google Workspace to manage calendars, write and share documents.
+There is a dxw folder where we share most of the things we write.
+If you can't see it when you log in to Google Drive, you'll need to ask someone else to send you the link, and then click "Add to drive".

+When we write new things, we try to save them in a sensible folder within the existing structure.

+Please use Helvetica or Arial as the font in your emails.

+Name<br> Job Title<br> name@dxw.com<br> Twitter handle - if you’re comfortable
+to share<br> Mobile - if you’re comfortable to share<br>

+www.dxw.com :: 0345 2577520 :: @dxw :: creating better digital public services

+If you need an out of office message on your email account, follow [Gmail's instructions](https://support.google.com/mail/answer/25922) and include the contact details for another member of the team for any urgent queries and a return date.

 ## Probation